lerna-lite/lerna-lite/README.md

 ## 📢 Lerna-Lite now supports pnpm/yarn `workspace:` protocol

 Take 30sec. to complete this 1 question [poll survey 🔘](https://github.com/lerna-lite/lerna-lite/discussions/156) if you are using this feature.
-It's a simple poll to find out which package manager is the most popular with this new `workspace:` protocol feature.
-Thanks
+It's a simple poll to find out which package manager is the most popular with this new `workspace:` protocol feature (so far 60% pnpm and 40% yarn).

 Lerna-Lite itself is now also using [pnpm workspaces](https://pnpm.io/workspaces) with the `workspace:` protocol as well  🎉